Almond milk is made from almond nuts and is sweetened with honey, while others add salt to make it tasty.

 Vitamin E: It’s an essential component in the body, for it serves as an antioxidant that maintains the eyes and the skin in a healthy condition.
 It also supports the immune system.

 The store-bought milk may be fortified with vitamins such as vitamin D and Vitamin B12.
-On the other hand, the homemade almond milk contains higher nutrients value and less salt and sugar since it’s not diluted, or sweetened and has more nuts than the commercial brands.
+On the other hand, the homemade almond milk contains higher nutrient value and less salt and sugar since it’s not diluted, or sweetened and has more nuts than the commercial brands.

 Calcium: it’s an excellent source of calcium, for it has 120mg for every 100 ml.
 You are required to consume approximately 700mh of calcium every day to strengthen your bones.
 Calcium helps the blood clot usually.